 Learning is an on-going process for me, as I continue to develop my practice I update my work through reading new research, having regular Supervision, and also attending 'Continued Personal Development' (CPD) Workshops, Talks and Conferences, so I can offer the best service to my clients.

-I have experience working in a variety of different settings including: charity agencies, GP Practice and local community voluntary sector working with adults from various diverse backgrounds with issues including: Anxiety, Stress, Depression, Low Self-esteem, Low Self-confidence, Bereavement, Grief, Loss, Sadness, Social Anxiety, Relationship issues, Bullying.
+I have experience working in a variety of different settings including: charity based agencies, GP Practice and local community voluntary sector working with adults from various diverse backgrounds with issues including: Anxiety, Stress, Depression, Low Self-esteem, Low Self-confidence, Bereavement, Grief, Loss, Sadness, Social Anxiety, Relationship issues and Bullying.